What is Operation Christmas Child?

 Who is behind Operation Christmas Child?

 Operation Christmas Child (OCC) is an initiative of Samaritan’s Purse UK, a Christian relief and development charity working amongst communities in need across Africa, Eastern Europe and Central Asia.
 Find out more about us here.

 Do you open my box before it gets to the child?

 Yes.
 All boxes need to be checked by a volunteer at one of our warehouses in order to ensure the contents are appropriate and suitable for customs purposes in the receiving country.
 We then seal the boxes, which are next opened by the receiving child.
 Occasionally we need to remove an item that is not suitable for sending.
 Find out what happens to these.

 How do you use the £5 suggested donation for each shoebox?

 Do you put Christian literature into the shoeboxes before they are shipped?

 No. We have never put Christian literature into shoeboxes before they are shipped, nor do we ever intend to do so.
-Where appropriate, the local church or Christian partner distributing the shoeboxes may issue a free copy of a Christian booklet, The Greatest Gift.
+Where appropriate, the local church or Christian partner distributing the shoeboxes may offer a free copy of a booklet of Bible stories, The Greatest Gift.
 No-one is obliged to take this booklet.
 It is given to a child with their shoebox, not inside it; the only person opening shoeboxes after UK warehouse checks are completed is the child.